What is post-sepsis syndrome?

-- Insomnia, difficulty getting to sleep or staying asleep
+- Difficulty sleeping, either difficulty getting to sleep or staying asleep

 The risk of having PSS is higher among people who were admitted to an intensive care unit (ICU) and for those who have been in the hospital for extended periods of time.
 PSS can affect people of any age, but a study from the University of Michigan Health System, published in 2010 the medical journal JAMA, found that older severe sepsis survivors were at higher risk for long-term cognitive impairment and physical problems than others their age who were treated for other illnesses.
-Their problems ranged from not being able to walk, even though they could before they became ill, to not being able to do everyday activities, such as bathing, toileting, or preparing meals.
+Their problems ranged from no longer being able to walk to not being able to participate in everyday activities, such as bathing, toileting, or preparing meals.
 Changes in mental status can range from no longer being able to perform complicated tasks to not being able to remember everyday things.